firedrakeproject/firedrake/python/firedrake_docs/source/solving-interface.rst

    b = assemble(L)
    solve(A, x, b)

-alternately, we can supply boundary conditions in ``solve`` as before:
+alternately, we can supply boundary conditions in :py:func:`~firedrake.solving.solve` as before:

 .. code-block:: python